zhangxue91/GPDS-Net/README.md

 # RPNetV2
-If our paper is accepted, we will be very willing to share the source code for RPNetV2 with you all.
+The source code for RPNetV2 will be published when this paper is accepted.
+Please refer to subsequent updates.